Build and Publish a Simple Bundle

 git tag -a "v0.0.1" -m "My first tag" git push --tags

-ent bundler from-git command, providing your remote Git repository URL via the
+entando-bundler from-git command and provide your remote git repository URL via the

 --repository option and the correct namespace via

 --namespace.
-You can also include a thumbnail for your bundle with
+You can also provide a thumbnail for your bundle with

-- Apply this definition to Kubernetes.
-You may need to first transfer the file to your VM, e.g with
+Next you can apply this definition to Kubernetes.
+You may need to first transfer the file to your VM, e.g using

 kubectl -n entando apply -f example-bundle.yaml

-- Confirm the presence of your custom resource with the command
+You can confirm the presence of your custom resource via

 App Builder →

-The Entando Platform will then download and install the components contained in the bundle.
-Once complete, you should see the
+At this point the Entando platform will download and install the components contained in the bundle.
+Once complete you should see the

-Install button change to give you the option to
+Install button change to give you an option to

 Uninstall that specific version.
-If you navigate to
+You can also navigate to

-Micro Frontends & Widgets, you should find your custom widget within the
+Micro Frontends & Widgets and find your custom widget under the